 As a small online company grows, it reaches a point where it expands from organized chaos to the point where it absolutely needs a solid business process for sustained growth.
 It is typically the turning point for a company when they can no longer manage the work on their own and require the assistance of a project manager.

-Advantages of Employing a Remote Project Manager
+Advantages of Hiring a Remote Project Manager

 Hiring a remote project manager may be the best strategic growth investment your company can make.
 A good project manager can take on the responsibility for the projects your company is running and let you focus on the higher level strategy for your business and its growth.
-Your remote project manager will take many tasks off of your plate.
+A remote project manager will take many tasks off of your plate.
 He or she will:

-Lead your team of remote workers
+Lead remote workers

 Ensure all projects are on track to finish on time

-Your project manager will control the project schedule.
+A project manager will control the project schedule.
 He/she will break down all of the key milestones and ensure the work is tracking on time.
 If work is running behind or if issues pop up, the project manager can assign additional help or authorize overtime.

 Monitor quality control